Sjlver/cv/cv.md

 ### Feb. to Aug.
 2009: Internship at MadeinLocal

 [www.madeinlocal.com](http://www.madeinlocal.com/)
-Web development using Ruby on Rails and JavaScript for MadeinLocal.com, the next generation local guide powered by social networking.
-In a dynamic start-up team, I assumed responsibility for developing business logic and connections to external sites such as Facebook.
+Web development for MadeinLocal.com, the next generation local guide powered by social networking.
+In a dynamic start-up team, I assumed responsibility for developing business logic in Ruby on Rails and JavaScript, and connections to external sites such as Facebook.

 ### June to Sept.
 2008: Internship at Bucher+Suter

 [www.bucher-suter.com](http://www.bucher-suter.com/)
-Internship as a software developer at Bucher+Suter.
-Various projects using Java, C++ and PHP in a Cisco Contact Center environment.
+I worked as a software developer on various projects using Java, C++ and PHP in a Cisco Contact Center environment.

 Publications
 ------------